Somerset Rivers Authority

 Flooding

-Somerset Council is the Lead Local Flood Authority (LLFA) as defined by the Flood and Water Management Act 2010 and Flood Risk Regulations 2009.
-For all information head over to our Flood and Water Management webpage.
+Somerset Council is the Lead Local Flood Authority as defined by the Flood and Water Management Act 2010 and Flood Risk Regulations 2009.
+For all information visit our Water Management webpage.

 Phosphates

-In light of a court judgement (known as Dutch N) Natural England advised all planning authorities in Somerset (the four previous districts) that parts of the Somerset Moors and Levels are being affected by high levels of phosphates in the watercourses.
+In light of a court judgement (known as Dutch N) Natural England advised all planning authorities in Somerset (the four previous district councils) that parts of the Somerset Moors and Levels are being affected by high levels of phosphates in the watercourses.

-Natural England has advised that, in light of the unfavourable condition of the Somerset Levels and Moors Ramsar Site, before approving a planning application that may give rise to additional phosphates within the catchment risk area, competent authorities should undertake a Habitats Regulations Assessment (HRA).
-In practice, this means the HRA for housing and other applications in the risk area will need to include a phosphate loading calculation and measures to reduce phosphates in water runoff and sewerage, so it becomes ‘nutrient neutral’.
-This is explained in the Natural England summary A planning application will only be able to proceed to a positive recommendation if the proposed development is phosphate neutral or there is identified mitigation that can be secured.
+Natural England has advised that, in light of the unfavourable condition of the Somerset Levels and Moors Ramsar Site, before approving a planning application that may give rise to additional phosphates within the catchment risk area, competent authorities should undertake a Habitats Regulations Assessment.
+In practice, this means the Habitats Regulations Assessment for housing and other applications in the risk area will need to include a phosphate loading calculation and measures to reduce phosphates in water runoff and sewerage, so it becomes ‘nutrient neutral’.
+This is explained in the Natural England summary.
+A planning application will only be able to proceed to a positive recommendation if the proposed development is phosphate neutral or there is identified mitigation that can be secured.

-Additional phosphate loading generally arises from the discharges from sewage treatment works and private package treatment works/sewage tanks, with agricultural development and anaerobic digesters also giving rise to specific issues.
+Additional phosphate loading generally arises from the discharges from sewage treatment works and private package treatment works and sewage tanks, with agricultural development and anaerobic digesters also giving rise to specific issues.
 Increased loading can also arise as a result of surface water run-off from the changed use of land.

 Affected Development:

-The types of development subject to phosphates-related HRA within the area of risk include:
+The types of development subject to phosphates-related Habitats Regulations Assessment within the area of risk include:

-• New residential units – including tourist accommodation, gypsy sites /pitches
+• new residential units – including tourist accommodation, gypsy sites and pitches

-• Agricultural Development – additional barns, slurry stores etc. where it is likely to lead to an increase in herd size
+• agricultural development – additional barns, slurry stores and so on, where it is likely to lead to an increase in herd size

-The phosphate budget calculator can be used for proposed developments across Somerset.
+The Phosphorous Budget Calculator can be used for proposed developments across Somerset.

 Waterless urinals

-Somerset West and Taunton Council declared a Climate Emergency in February 2019 and worked with Somerset County Council and other district councils across the county to produce a countywide climate emergency strategy.
+The former Somerset West and Taunton Council declared a Climate Emergency in February 2019 and worked with the former Somerset County Council and other district councils across the county to produce a county-wide climate emergency strategy.
 The district’s own carbon neutrality and climate resilience action plan sat alongside the strategy and included actions related to water-saving measures.

 On average, a single urinal uses 120 cubic meters of water a year, with much water being lost through automatic flushes when there is little to no footfall.
 The switch to a waterless system will result in significant water savings.